How to find the best home and contents insurance policy

 - Do your own insurance evaluation – are there dangers around the home waiting to cause damage or an accident?
 Leaky roofs are a common cause for claims-denial, so this is a good place to start.

 - At each renewal, take photos showing how spick and span your building and contents are in the event you need to make a claim.

 If you don't understand a certain word or term in your policy's product disclosure statement (PDS), ask the insurer for clarification, or check our jargon-busting glossary below.

 Accidental breakage: This typically applies to glass and ceramics only.
 For full accident cover, you'll need an accidental damage policy.
-There may be restricted items such as

 Don't confuse accidental damage with accidental breakage.
 Most insurers clearly separate the two terms, but some indicate they have accidental damage cover and then go on to say it only covers restricted items like some types of glass.